Gabelbombe/paper-chaosengineering/README.md

 ehime/monkeymagic
 ```

 Our above example is **safe** to run as Chaos Monkey will operate in dry-run mode by default.
-It’s a good way for getting a feeling of the application without taking a risk.
+It's a good way for getting a feeling of the application without taking a risk.

 The below example is more _realistic_ and could very well be your first chaos experiment to run continuously.
 This time, Chaos Monkey will randomly terminate instances of the auto scaling groups tagged with a specific key-value pair: